 The HTTP module has been removed as the

-client is now part of the coregru
+Httpclient is now part of the coregrupackage -

 The original HTTP module has been renamed to

-and the client accordingly toOkHttp
+gru-okhttpand the client accordingly toOkHttp -

 The libraries required to evaluate HTML responses has been moved to compile only dependencies